adb, fastboot and ssh and other system stuff on Google Pixel 6 Pro

 $ time adb shell 'su -c "tar -cz /data/"' | sudo tar -xvz -C /mnt/tmp/googlepixel/

 And here’s the crux: There are several duplicate mounts in the filesystem.
 It seems like a lot under /data/user/0 is a repeated backup.
 And even more so, /data/media/0 is apparently a duplicate of /storage/emulated/0/ (or the other way around?
-I’m confused), so maybe there’s no point backing up the latter if /data is backed up.
+I’m confused), so maybe there’s no point backing up /storage/emulated/0 if /data is backed up.

 For a round-up of backing up things that are probably completely useless: